Australia hero image

 • Fly Sydney ↔ Cairns (~3 hrs) to split coast and reef segments without long drives.

-• Reef catamaran day cruises include marine naturalists, snorkeling, glass-bottom boats, and conservation briefings.
+• Reef catamaran day cruises can include marine naturalists, snorkeling, glass-bottom boats, and conservation briefings.

-• Daintree Rainforest tours with Indigenous guides highlight stewardship and creation care themes.
+• Daintree Rainforest tours with Indigenous guides connect stewardship themes to local cultural context.

 Red Centre & Outback

-• Connect via Ayers Rock (AYQ) for Uluru and Kata Tjuta sunrise/sunset experiences with cultural context.
+• Connect via Ayers Rock (AYQ) for Uluru and Kata Tjuta sunrise/sunset experiences with cultural framing.

-• Desert camp dinners or Field of Light installations provide immersive storytelling evenings.
+• Desert camp dinners or Field of Light installations create immersive evening storytelling moments.

-• Optional Alice Springs visit for School of the Air, Royal Flying Doctor Service, and Indigenous art collectives.
+• Optional Alice Springs visits can include School of the Air, Royal Flying Doctor Service, and Indigenous art collectives.

 Melbourne & Southern Highlights

-• Melbourne laneways, Queen Victoria Market, and riverfront venues suit teaching sessions and alumni socials.
+• Melbourne laneways, Queen Victoria Market, and riverfront venues fit teaching sessions and alumni socials.

-• Day trips to Great Ocean Road, Yarra Valley wineries, or Phillip Island for wildlife and donor outings.
+• Day trips to Great Ocean Road, Yarra Valley wineries, or Phillip Island support wildlife and donor outings.

-• Combine with Adelaide and Kangaroo Island for wildlife sanctuaries and conservation partners.
+• Combine with Adelaide and Kangaroo Island for conservation partners and wildlife sanctuaries.

 Western & Indian Ocean Extensions